antoinecollet5/lbfgsb/README.rst

 Copyright (c) 2025, Antoine COLLET.
 All rights reserved.

-For more details, see the :file:`LICENSE` file included in this repository.
+For more details, see the `LICENSE <https://github.com/antoinecollet5/lbfgsb/blob/master/LICENSE>`_ file included in this repository.

 ==============
 ⚠️ Disclaimer